erwinmintiens/signinghubapi/README.md

 # Description
 Signinghubapi package is the python integration of the SigningHub API.
 Most of the SigningHub API calls have been translated to python.

 SigningHub API guide can be found [here](https://manuals.keysign.eu).

 Both API v3 (SigningHub 7.7.9 and earlier) and API v4 (SigningHub 7.7.9 and above) have been integrated.

+# Dependencies
+This Python package depends on the [requests](https://pypi.org/project/requests/) module.

 # Usage
 This package can be used to create a ```Connection``` object which connects to SigningHub.